-In 1989, the Convention on International Trade in Endangered Species (CITES) passed a moratorium on the international commercial trade of African elephant ivory, except under a few rare circumstances.
-In the same year, the Bush administration passed the African Elephant Conservation Act (AECA), banning the importation of ivory from the African elephant.
-Since then, the commercial ivory market in the United States has virtually collapsed.
+In 1989, the Convention on International Trade in Endangered Species (CITES) banned the international commercial trade of African elephant ivory, except under a few rare circumstances.
+In the same year, the U.S. Congress passed the African Elephant Conservation Act (AECA), banning the importation of ivory from African elephants.
+Since then, the U.S. commercial ivory market has virtually collapsed.

-However, that’s not the case in Asia.
-As much as 70 percent of the illegal ivory currently being plundered is being routed to China.
+That’s not the case in Asia, however.
+As much as 70% of the illegal ivory currently being plundered is being routed to China.
 Revered for millennia as a rare, status-boosting luxury item, ivory has long been out of reach for most.
-But as China’s economic boom has created a vast middle class, many are now in the market, which has elevated the price of ivory to a staggering $1,000 per pound on the streets of Beijing.
+But as China’s economic boom created a vast middle class, many new customers entered the market, which elevated the price of ivory to a staggering $1,000 per pound on the streets of Beijing.
 The tusks of a single adult elephant can be worth more than 10 times the average annual income for an African worker.

-The lust for ivory and the situation in Africa have created what is likely to be the greatest percentage loss of elephants in history.
-Many fear that the survival of the species is at stake.
+The lust for ivory and the situation in Africa have created what may be the greatest percentage loss of elephants in history.
+Many fear African elephants won't survive.

 What can we do?